ascmitc/mhl/README.md

 The `ascmhl` tool can be used to

-* create new MHL generations for given files and folders (command `create`),
+* verify and create new MHL generations for given files and folders (command `create`),
-* verify the state of files and folders against the MHL history (command `verify`),
-* print differences between the records in the MHL history and given files and folders (command `diff`), and
+* print differences between the records in the MHL history and given files and folders (command `diff`),
+* create one "flattened" manifest file from a history (command `flatten`), and
 * print information about an MHL history (command `info`).

-Additional utility commands:
-* for validating MHL (command `xsd-schema-check`)

 ### Working with file hierarchies (with completeness check)